Q: Shed Skirting – What is the Best Way to do it?

 Closing Off (Shed Skirting) the Bottom of Your Shed the Easy Way

-We’re well into the new millennium and there are several great ways how to close off bottom of your shed.
-Moreover, whether you own a shed, portable building or out building this skirting hack is for you.
-Not only will we discuss closing off bottom of shed but we will touch base on how to hide the bottom of shed.
+We’re well into the new millennium and there are several great ways how to close off the bottom of your shed.
+Moreover, whether you own a shed, portable building, or outbuilding this skirting hack is for you.
+Not only will we discuss closing off the bottom of the shed but we will touch base on how to hide the bottom of the shed.

 Lets’ face it, sheds are necessary for protecting your stuff.
-Moreover, your stuff can mean all sorts of things from lawn equipment to Christmas valuables.
-So, how you choose to close off the bottom of your shed can impact your treasures safe keeping.
+So, knowing how to seal the bottom of your shed from rats is a good thing.
+Moreover, your belongings can mean all sorts of things from lawn equipment to Christmas valuables.
+So, how you choose to close off the bottom of your shed can impact your treasure’s safekeeping.

 - Cinder Block

 - DURASKIRT™ Shed Skirting / Underpinning Prices

 Brick is an age-old material that does an exceptional job protecting homes and, in this case, sheds from unwanted guests.
 Follow these simple steps installing bricks:

 - Tools you will need are masonry tools, brick saw, wheelbarrow, shovel, string, hammer, joint tool, trowel, and grout bag.

 - Excavate down below frost depth and at least 8” wide.

 - Set level grade marks by driving stakes into the soil and either cutting or marking them for the desired elevation and minimum 6” thickness.